Capacity of All Nine Models of Channel Output Feedback for the Two-user Interference Channel: Feedback Models: Gaussian channel

-while $R_{1p}, R_{2p}, R_{1c}$ and $R_{2c}$ are all set to zero.
-The gap for this rate pair is computed to in Appendix \ref{gap} and found to be 3 bits.
-A detailed analysis of all the corner points of interest is given in \ref{apga} and \ref{apgal}.
-The gap is computed in Appendix \ref{gap} and is found to be 3 bits.
+\emph{Choice of power and rate allocation:} Using the above encoding and decoding strategy, power and rate allocation for the rate pair described by $\mathcal{P}_{\rm B2}$ in Table~\ref{table:lambdas2} and \ref{table:rates2} is feasible in the weak interference regime.
+The gap of $\mathcal{P}_{\rm B2}$ from $\overline{\mathcal{K}}_{\rm B}$ is computed in Appendix~\ref{sec:kbfromb2} and the gap is found to be $4.59$~bits/Hz.

-This completes the characterization of the approximate capacity for the $(1000)$ feedback within 6 bits.
-The approximate capacity region of the $(1000)$ is detailed in Table \ref{table_gauss_region}.

-We can now turn to characterizing the approximate capacity regions of the other six feedback models (i.e. all feedback models except $(0100)$ and $(1010)$) who deterministic capacity region was found in Section \ref{SecDC}.
-Notice that henceforth, in order to describe the achievable rate region, explicit power allocation and rate splitting is not required, as it will rather be described in terms of the various corner point achieving strategies of the $(1000)$ feedback model.
-It will simplify the analysis.